Sentra-Guard: A Real-Time Multilingual Defense Against Adversarial LLM Prompts: Sentra-Guard Architecture

-When the aggregated risk score from the inference modules remains uncertain or falls near the decision threshold, the prompt is deferred to a human reviewer for manual evaluation.
-Upon expert confirmation that a prompt is harmful, it is added to the harmful prompt database $K_H$ to enhance future semantic retrieval.
-Additionally, the labeled example is pushed into an online training buffer that supports the continual fine-tuning of the transformer-based classifier $C$.
-This design allows Sentra-Guard to adapt incrementally to new adversarial strategies without undergoing full retraining cycles.
-The inclusion of real-time expert feedback significantly reduces adaptation lag by over 90\%, enabling the system to evolve in lockstep with emerging attack vectors and maintain high detection robustness in production settings.
+To handle ambiguous cases, emerging threat patterns, and prompts that fall outside the confident decision range of automated modules, Sentra-Guard integrates a HITL component that provides expert oversight where parametric systems may otherwise fail.
+This is particularly important in zero-day and multilingual obfuscated scenarios where the retrieval index and classifier may lack sufficient coverage.
+When the aggregated risk score is uncertain or near the decision threshold, the prompt is forwarded to a human reviewer for manual evaluation.
+Upon confirmation that a prompt is harmful, it is added to the harmful prompt database $K_H$, directly enriching the FAISS index for future semantic retrieval.
+The labeled example is simultaneously pushed into an online training buffer that supports continual fine-tuning of the transformer classifier $\mathcal{C}$.
+In a standard deep learning setup, adapting to a new threat requires gradient computation and weight updates across the full model.
+For the DeBERTa-v3 backbone, this involves optimizing approximately 184 million parameters $\theta$:

+In Sentra-Guard, the HITL process instead applies a Vector Injection approach.
+When an expert confirms a new adversarial pattern represented by vector $v_{\text{new}}$, it is directly inserted into the indexed knowledge base $\mathcal{D}_{adv}$:

+This constitutes an $O(1)$ or $O(\log n)$ operation depending on the index structure, in contrast to the $O(\text{Epochs} \times N)$ complexity of full model retraining.
+By bypassing updates to 184 million parameters, the system reduces adaptation lag by over 90\%, enabling near-instantaneous response to newly confirmed adversarial patterns.
+Experimental results confirm that injecting 500 newly observed adversarial prompts via HITL improved recall by 4.2\% and reduced false positives by 11\% without any retraining overhead.